-The meeting was called to order at 10:03am by Plant Administrator Ashley Jeppson.
-Administrator Jeppson noted that the workshop was being held via WebEx and that the workshop/hearing had been properly noticed and was being recorded as required by Nevada Open Meeting Law.
+The meeting was called to order at 10:04am by Plant Administrator Ashley Jeppson.
+Administrator Jeppson noted that the adoption hearing was being recorded via Webex and would be posted to the NDA website and the workshop/hearing had been properly noticed and was being recorded as required by Nevada Open Meeting Law.